Clear search fields

 An important yearly vaccine

-The annual flu shot campaign will begin on November 1st.
 A new vaccine is given each year depending on which viruses are circulating that winter (they change every year).
-The vaccine is effective against the flu strains that are most likely to be circulating during the winter, including the pandemic influenza A H1N1 virus.
+The vaccine is effective against the flu strains that are most likely to be circulating during the winter.

 Recent studies have shown that children aged 6-23 months and healthy seniors between the ages of 60 and 74 have a risk of flu-related hospitalization and death comparable to that of the general healthy population.
 The flu shot is therefore no longer recommended for these people.